schmeister/FitGo/README.md

 ![](https://github.com/schmeister/FitGo/blob/main/testdata/raw_poly.png)

-As previously mentioned, spin speed, temperatures, exposure rates, and other variables may have micro-changes, the most stable location within the Swing Curve will needed to be found.
+As previously mentioned, spin speed, temperatures, exposure rates, and other variables may cause micro-changes in the thickness, the most stable location within the Swing Curve will needed to be found.
 This will be located by using the first derivative of the decaying sine wave formula.
 Remember, essentially the first derivative of a function results in the slope of the original formula at the given point.
 A slope of Zero (0) is optimal in this situation.
 In the case of our Sine curve, we are only concerned with the part that defines the slope, and thus need to only take a partial derivative (the sine part) and ignore the rest (the dampening part).

 <pre>
 func SineDerv(x float64, ps []float64) (float64, float64) {